KULeuven-MICAS/snitch_cluster/docs/tutorial/architectural_overview.md

 **The first step is to build your accelerator shell to comply with the control and data interfaces**.
 The [Accelerator Design](./accelerator_design.md) section provides you with a discussion about our example SNAX ALU and the required interfaces.
 The user needs to focus on making a shell that connects the appropriate signals for the control and data ports.
 This is probably the most-challenging part already: *getting the connections right*.

+## Configuring the SNAX CSR Manager

+A CSR manager is available to handle the control from the Snitch cores and dispatching the configuration registers to the accelerator.
+The accelerator needs to get the set of configured registers through a decoupled interface.
+More details are in [CSR Manager Design](./csrman_design.md)

-## Configuring the System for Your Accelerators
+## Configuring the SNAX Streamer

+A streamer is available for providing reconfigurable and flexible data access from the L1 TCDM to the accelerator.
+The accelerator needs to comply with the decoupled data interfaces.
+More details are in [Streamer Design](./streamer_design.md).

+## Building Your System

+Building your system is fully-automated by the scripts and makefiles in this platform.
+The only input that this system needs is a configuration `.hjson` file.
 In the directory `./target/snitch_cluster/cfg/` you will find several configurations describing different systems.

 The `snax-alu.hjson` file contains the configurations we have for the SNAX ALU system (refer to figure above).
 This configuration file several system customizations.
 It includes the size of the memory, the connection for the accelerators to the TCDM interconnect, the configurations for the CSR manager and streamer, and so on.

 For example, you would find the cluster or system configuration at the first part: